plone/documentation/quickstart/index.rst

 Alternative ways to deploy
 --------------------------

-The Universal Installer itself is based on `buildout <http://www.buildout.org>`_.
+The Unified Installer itself is based on `buildout <http://www.buildout.org>`_.
 If you're working with Plone a lot, it is a good idea to get familiar with this tool and the relation with other Python module management tools.

 Buildout can be used in a variety of ways, and many people use it to tweak their own development-instances and/or deployment instances.
 See `starzel.buildout <https://github.com/starzel/buildout>`_ for a rather maximalized example.

-Note however, that your chances of :doc:`getting help </askforhelp>` on setup questions in the Plone support channels (IRC, community.plone.org, mailinglists) increase when other people can reproduce your outcomes, which is most efficiently done with the Universal Installer.
+Note however, that your chances of :doc:`getting help </askforhelp>` on setup questions in the Plone support channels (IRC, community.plone.org, mailinglists) increase when other people can reproduce your outcomes, which is most efficiently done with the Unified Installer.

 Besides that, there are many people deploying Plone as part of other deployment tools, be they Ansible, Salt, Chef, Puppet or the like.
 If you are familiar with these, you will most likely find others in the Plone community that share your enthusiasm.